rasql/scratch-tutorial/docs/4_tablet/tablet.rst

 .. image:: tablet_scratchy1.png

-The mouse movement needs to be done in a separate loop.
+The mouth movement needs to be done in a separate loop.

 .. image:: tablet_scratchy2.png